 The Bottom Line

-Even if you don’t have elite status with Southwest, racking up points is fairly easy between flying with Southwest, getting a co-branded Southwest credit card, dining, shopping or staying at one of Southwest’s partner hotels.
+Even if you don’t have elite status with Southwest, racking up Rapid Rewards points is fairly easy between flying with Southwest, getting a co-branded Southwest credit card, dining, shopping, or staying at one of Southwest’s partner hotels.

-Once you earn some points in your Rapid Rewards account, though, the only redemption option that provides solid value is purchasing award flights operated by Southwest.
-Most other redemption options provide minimal value.
+Once you earn some Rapid Rewards points, the best redemption option is purchasing award flights operated by Southwest.
+Other redemption options typically offer less value.